atomix/atomix.github.io/docs/latest/user-manual/cluster-management/cluster-configuration.md

 ```java
 AtomixCluster cluster = new AtomixCluster("cluster.yaml");
 ```

+{:.callout .callout-info}
+When constructing an `Atomix` instance from a configuration file, the cluster configuration should be namespaced under the `cluster` field.

 Additionally, builders can be initialized using the cluster configuration.
 This can be convenient for initializing a builder with a shared configuration: